 Whether we are building an energy efficient house or planning to change our current oil or central heating system, it is good to consider renewable energy sources.
-Ground source heat pumps, also known as GSHP or in other terms a geothermal system, uses pipes buried in the ground to provide the whole household with heat distributed in radiators and underfloor heating.
+Ground source heat pumps, also known as GSHP, uses pipes buried in the ground to provide the whole household with heat distributed in radiators and underfloor heating.
 In this way, it may be a green solution with less energy consumption and higher efficiency.
 Ground source heat pump costs are considered expensive but is meant to pay itself back over time.

 Keep in mind that it is very difficult to calculate the ground source heat pump cost because there are many individual factors that can affect the overall price of the system.
 It is possible, however, to calculate the estimate of overall costs with a rather large margin of error.
 When calculating the ground source heat pump costs we have to take into consideration several factors: the cost of the system, the installation costs, the running costs, and eligibility for incentives.

-A ground source heat pump system usually is consisted of a heat pump, a underground heat exchanger and a distribution system.
-The average costs of purchasing a ground source heat pump system in 2019 are:
+A ground source heat pump system usually consists of a heat pump, a underground heat exchanger, and a distribution system.
+The average costs of purchasing a ground source heat pump system are:

-- Heat pump: The heat pump itself may cost typically between £2,000 and £6,000 depending on the size, capacity and lifespan.
+- Heat pump: The heat pump and installation may cost typically between £15,000 and 20,000 depending on the size, capacity and lifespan.

 |Annual Running Cost||£1,200||£975||£2,000|